The Millennial Generation: Understanding & Engaging Today's Learners

 - Students grew up using computers and internet, so utilize their talents and knowledge.
 Don’t be afraid to ask for help with technology or to co-create assignments and projects.

 - This generation thinks in many dimensions at once.
 Provide opportunities for students to be creative in how they approach assignments.

 - Integrate technology into course lectures (i.e. PowerPoints, iClickers/REEF Polling, YouTube, etc.) where appropriate.
 This will help meet students' needs for variety, stimulation, and access to information.

 - Today’s learners are always connected.
 Capitalize on social networking sites and technology such as Skype to connect students with professionals working on pressing issues in today’s world or with other students living near affected areas across the globe.

 - Incorporate computer games and design programs as an instructional technique.
 Contact the Center or your department to see what programs are being used and are relevant to your course.

-- Create a digital learning environment by using online technology such as bulletin boards, blogs, Blackboard, or social networking sites where students can interact, ask questions, and share information relevant to the course at any hour.
+- Create a digital learning environment by using online technology such as bulletin boards, blogs, Canvas, or social networking sites where students can interact, ask questions, and share information relevant to the course at any hour.

 Create Opportunities for Active Learning

 - Break up the class time into 20-30-minute segments with activities such as small-group discussions or five-minute reflection papers and quizzes to maintain student focus and assist with processing and assimilation of information.